- All Topics

 All of these items are made in paper factories that were either built for these products or have been retooled to manufacture them.
 In addition, these segments of industry are growing, causing the demand to keep the machines running at an all-time high.

-One of the best ways to achieve fault-free operation of paper machines is to ensure the proper lubricant is applied to the frictional surfaces.
+One of the best ways to achieve fault-free operation of paper machines is to ensure all frictional surfaces are properly lubricated.
 Most paper machines have hundreds, if not thousands, of lube points that require periodic application of oil or grease.
-There are bearings, gears, couplings, journals, cylinders and valves which must all receive the correct lubricant to survive the rigors of the paper-making process.
+There are bearings, gears, couplings, journals, cylinders and valves which must all receive the right lubricant at the right time with the right amount to survive the rigors of the paper-making process.

 Since paper machines often have a high number of lube points in close proximity, they typically are lubricated with circulating oil.
 In this setup, oil is pumped from a central reservoir throughout the system, with supply piping running to the lube points and return piping channeling lubricant back to the reservoir.
 This type of lubrication system is advantageous for a variety of reasons.